-Problems paying housing costs: Belongs to a household that has either been unable to pay rent, mortgage payments, electricity or local government fees within the past 12 months.
+Problems paying housing costs: Belongs to a household that has been unable to pay either rent, mortgage payments, electricity or local government fees within the past 12 months.

-Problems paying mortgage: Belongs to a household that has been unable to pay mortgage payments within the past 12 months.
+Problems paying mortgage: Belongs to a household that has been unable to pay housing mortgage payments within the past 12 months.